 Irrespective of being a first-time visitor or a regular, there are official and unofficial guides, resources, and other useful things you can use to know all about the attractions, dining, shopping, events, and more.
-The Albuquerque balloon festival 2021 was a magical experience for all and took place at varying points throughout the day.
+The Albuquerque Balloon Festival 2021 was a magical experience for all and took place at varying points throughout the day.

 In 1972, this Balloon Fiesta started with only 13 balloons, which later became a huge international celebration with hot air balloons’ mass ascension involving hundreds of balloons and special shape balloons.
 In addition, the modern-day Balloon Fiesta takes place every first full week of October in New Mexico.

 However, no matter how much fun it was for people, special preparations were made because of COVID-19, which had an enormous impact on families, communities, and businesses all around the world.
-Nevertheless, this involved large gathering events and pre-planned outdoor parties like Albuquerque Balloon Festival 2021.
+Nevertheless, this involved large gathering events and pre-planned outdoor parties like the Albuquerque Balloon Festival 2021.

 The Office of the Governor in New Mexico continued to update public health orders for outdoor events like the Balloon Fiesta.
 Furthermore, their planning and focus played a major role in safely launching the nine-day-long event on October 2, 2021.
 Also, on the open field, all guests had the opportunity to regulate the standing and sitting proximity with other guests.

 The sale of tickets for the Albuquerque Balloon Festival 2021 started on July 2, 2021.
 Starting from that date, tickets were available for purchase through the Balloon Fiesta website, and reservations for hospitality programs like Chasers’ Club and Gondola Club were also available.
-Check out the purchase tickets section for more details.

 - Single-Session For Adults that are 13 years & older – $15